 I’ll get straight to the bit that everyone wants to see, which is of course the performance chart.

-Please note that the average and bad investor in the chart underperform by 3% and 6% a year respectively to indicate the sort of typical returns that private, active investors achieve.
+Please note that the average and bad investors in the chart underperform by 3% and 6% a year respectively to indicate the sort of typical returns that private, active investors achieve.

 In terms of numbers, the results are: